MSS resources for section leaders

 For information and ideas on getting your section involved at your school, in your community, and in organized medicine, visit the Involvement Opportunities page.

 The AMA-MSS recognizes one school each year as the AMA-MSS school of the year.
-For information on the award, visit the AMA-MSS School of the Year Award page.
+For information on the award, visit the AMA-MSS School of the Year page.